mnoah66/awards-claim-adjustments/README.md

 | Medicaid | DDD                   | 000200    | DDD Adult Training Center | 100013100 | F79       | 6/10/2019 | T2021:HI:US | $58.32     | 24    | 60.96      | 201919654532901 | 286    |             |
 | Medicaid | DDD                   | 000200    | DDD Adult Training Center | 100013100 | F79       | 6/10/2019 | A0090:HI:22 | $1.48      | 2     | 1.58       | 201919654533501 | 285    |             |

+NEW BACTCH and NEW Amount are manually figured out.
-NEW BACTCH must be an empty batch for each program billing group.
+-NEW must be an empty batch for each program billing group.
 NEW Amount is calculated using VLOOKUP to the rate.xlsx file.

 1. `pip install requirements.txt`